 The Verralab case raises an interesting question now that the long-arm statute has been amended (in 2019) to provide for service on a nonresident “in any manner authorized by the Kentucky Rules of Civil Procedure,” thus adding registered or certified mail service by the court clerk or the plaintiff as an option without utilization of the Secretary of State.
 Under the long-arm statute, the Secretary of State is “deemed to be the statutory agent” of the nonresident.
 KRS 454.210(3)(a)(3).
 Also, the summons is deemed to be served on the return of service by the Secretary of State, which return is to include the “registry receipt, if any.”
 KRS 454.210(3)(c).
 However, for registered or certified mail service under CR 4.01(1), which can be made either by the clerk of court under CR 4.01(1)(a) or by the plaintiff under CR 4.01(1)(c), “[s]ervice by registered mail or certified mail is complete only upon delivery of the envelope.”
 Also, under CR 4.04(8), service on a person outside of Kentucky by registered or certified mail who does not make an appearance in the case “shall not authorize a personal judgment, but for all other purposes the individual summoned shall be before the courts as in other cases of personal service.”

-These provisions in the Civil Rules seem to indicate that a plaintiff who does not effectuate certified mail service via the long-arm statute through the Secretary of State, but rather attempts to make certified mail service on a resident defendant or on a nonresident defendant, or who arranges such service through the court clerk instead of the Secretary of State, may not rely on the Verralab holding to support a default judgment (at least for a personal judgment) if the envelope is returned refused.
+These provisions in the Civil Rules seem to indicate that a plaintiff who does not effectuate certified mail service via the long-arm statute through the Secretary of State, but rather attempts to make certified mail service on a nonresident defendant, or who arranges such service through the court clerk instead of the Secretary of State, may not rely on the Verralab holding to support a default judgment (at least for a personal judgment) if the envelope is returned refused.

 NOTE: This post includes commentary reprinted from the 2019 edition and the forthcoming 2020 edition of 6 Philipps & Kramer, Kentucky Practice, Rules of Civil Procedure Annotated, by David V. Kramer, with permission of the author and publisher.
 Copyright (c) 2020 Thomson Reuters.
 For more information about this publication, click here.